google-deepmind/diplomacy/README.md

 actions that could ever be legal in a game of Diplomacy.
 This list allows the full 64 bit action to be recovered from the action’s index.

+The file `environment/mila_actions.py` contains functions to convert between the action format used by this codebase (hereafter DM actions) and the action format used by Pacquette et al. (MILA actions)

+These mappings are not one-to-one for a few reasons: - MILA actions do not distinguish between disbanding a unit in a retreats phase and disbanding during the builds phase, DM actions do. - MILA actions specify the unit type (fleet/army) and coast it occupies when referring to units on the board.
+DM actions specify these details only for build actions.
+In all other circumstances the province uniquely specifies the unit given the context of the board state. - Pacquette et al. disallowed long convoys, and some convoy orders that are always irrelevant to the adjudicaiton.

+For converting from MILA actions to DM actions, the function `mila_action_to_action` gives a one-to-one conversion by taking the current season (an `environment/observation_utils.Season`) as additional context.

+When converting from DM actions to MILA actions, the function `action_to_mila_actions` returns a list of up to 6 possible MILA actions.
+Given a state, at most one of these actions can be legal, which one can be inferred by checking the game state.

 ### Observations

 The observation format is defined in `observation_utils.Observation`.
 It is a